SAMix: Calibrated and Accurate Continual Learning via Sphere-Adaptive Mixup and Neural Collapse: Experiments

-\textbf{Effectiveness of using slerp in SAMix.} We report ablation results in Table \ref{tab:ablation-linear-slerp}, comparing Slerp and linear interpolation when applying SAMix to both FC-NCCL and TA-NCCL on Seq-Cifar-100 with buffer sizes of 0, 200, and 500.
+We report ablation results in Table \ref{tab:ablation-linear-slerp}, comparing Slerp and linear interpolation when applying SAMix to both FC-NCCL and TA-NCCL on Seq-Cifar-100 with buffer sizes of 0, 200, and 500.
 Slerp yields better calibration and lower AOE in all cases than linear interpolation.
 Moreover, it also consistently improves accuracy at larger distances.
 These results support the use of Slerp in SAMix and align with our analysis in Sec.~\ref{sec:phantom_method}.